 15. Practice awareness with your daily actions.
 For example, brushing your teeth.
 So, each time you pick up your toothbrush, stop for a second and notice where you are and how you are feeling.
 Take a moment to appreciate your healthy teeth and hands that hold your toothbrush.
 Notice the water that flows in the sink and give gratitude for that very moment.
 This practice can be done with any action-driven task.

-16. If you engage in social media, unfollow anyone that gives you a negative feeling about yourself.
+16. If you engage in social media, unfollow anyone that gives you negative feelings about yourself.
 Clean up what you see.
 Only follow accounts that make you feel good and encourages you to become the best version of yourself!

 17. Meditate.
 There are thousands of studies that have shown mindfulness meditation can positively impact mental and physical health.
 If only for 5 minutes, practice slowing down your thoughts.
 Work up to 20 minutes daily.